Lramseyer/vaporview/README.md

 ## 1.0 - Marketplace launch

 Get more coverage, from users like you.
 There may be bugs, so please report them on the github discussions so I can fix them before launching them to the marketplace!

-**Tasks gating the marketplace launch:**

-- Other
-  - Refine documentation
+In the meantime, I'll be refining the documentation.

-### Beyond 1.0
+## Beyond 1.0

+In no particular order of priority, here's a list of features that are on my radar.
+If you have any preferences as to which should be priorized, or a suggestion that is not on this list, leave a comment on the github discussions!

 - Rewrite compute intensive components in Web Assembly for smoother performance
 - Add support for Enums